mikaellindemann/Distributed-Consensus/DESCRIPTION.md

         - Return lookup history for `HID`
  - If `CreatingHistory` of node is `false`
     - Set `CreatingHistory` of node to `true`
-    - Ask all neighbouring nodes for their history
+    - Ask all relations for their history
         - If all neighbours return None
             - Create history of self
             - Return history to `X`
-        - If any history is returned from neighbouring nodes
+        - If any history is returned from relations
             - Create history of self
             - Stich all histories together
             - Return "new" history to `X`